 Kayaking

 Grab a kayak and paddle before setting off to explore the waters and other parts of the island beyond this bay.
-Watch as colourful fish flash in the clear water below you.
+Watch as a colorful fish flash in the clear water below you.
 And look out to the Mozambican coastline beyond.
 The only sounds are those of nature.
-Birds calling to each other and waves lapping against the kayak’s bow.
+Birds call to each other and waves lap against the kayak’s bow.

 Paddle Boarding